MigleSur/GenAPI/README.md

 source ~/.bashrc
 ```

-To run the program move to the folder where the output files should be produced and run:
+To run the program move to the folder where the input files are located and run:
 ```
 genapi [options] [-n <analysis name>]
 ```